OurSickStory/justpythonthings/README.md

 # justpythonthings
 silly little python things.
-Just learning python, hopefully other people can use what I put up. http://sobieski.codes/guess/ you can play with it here.
+Just learning python, hopefully other people can use what I put up.<br>
+http://sobieski.codes/guess/ you can play with it here.